If you wish to order printed resources please visit www.healthpromotion.ie and choose 'cancer' from the drop down menu.

 As part of the SunSmart campaign the HSE’s National Cancer Control Programme, in collaboration with Healthy Ireland and cross-sectoral partners are working together to support people to protect their skin from the sun.
 The aim of the campaign is to increase awareness of the steps you and your family can take to protect your skin from the sun and reduce your risk of skin cancer in Ireland.
+Information on the SunSmart campaign 2024 will be available soon.

 Be SunSmart and protect your skin from the sun